Ebazhanov/linkedin-skill-assessments-quizzes/c++/c++quiz.md

 - [] The first is the iterating variable.
 The second is an std::pair that specifies the range (start and end) in which the variable will iterate.The first is the iterating variable.
 The second is an std::pair that specifies the range (start and end) in which the variable will iterate.
 - []The first is a container object.
 The second is an std::pair that specifies the range (start and en- [] in which the elements will be accessed within the loop.The first is a container object.
 The second is an std::pair that specifies the range (start and en- [] in which the elements will be accessed within the loop.

-#### Q.17 What is the meaning of the two parts specified between parentheses in a range-based for loop, separated by a colon?What is the meaning of the two parts specified between parentheses in a range-based for loop, separated by a colon?
-- [] The first is a variable declaration that will hold an element in a sequence.
-The second is the sequence to traverse.
-- [] The first is an iterator, and the second is the increment value to be added to the iterator.
-The first is an iterator, and the second is the increment value to be added to the iterator.
-- [] The first is the iterating variable.
-The second is an std::pair that specifies the range (start and end) in which the variable will iterate.The first is the iterating variable.
-The second is an std::pair that specifies the range (start and end) in which the variable will iterate.
-- []The first is a container object.
-The second is an std::pair that specifies the range (start and en- [] in which the elements will be accessed within the loop.The first is a container object.
-The second is an std::pair that specifies the range (start and en- [] in which the elements will be accessed within the loop.

 #### Q.18 What is the output of this piece of code?
 ```c++
 int8_t a=200;